bazingalabs/bazingalabs.github.com/stacky.md

 <img src="/images/easystacky.png" alt="STACKY in 3 easy steps" width="100%">

-The Bazingalabs STACKY concept will enable you to build your electronics project quicker, cheaper and easier than ever before!
+The Bazingalabs STACKY stacked electronics concept will enable you to build your electronics project quicker, cheaper and easier than ever before!
 Build your electronics project in 3 simple steps:

 1. Choose the functionality you need for your project.
 We'll have the following STACKY boards soon: